rackerlabs/support-how-to/content/how-to/cloud-dns/creating-mx-records-for-google-apps-through-the-cloud-control-panel/index.md

 ### Check and test

-Now that the MX records have been stored within the DNS settings for your domain, the changes should propagate after the time specified in the TTL has passed.
+Now that you stored the MX records in the DNS settings for your domain, the changes should propagate after the time specified in the TTL has passed.
 You can test your changes with a DNS checker.

-Send an email through the Google Apps webmail interface to an email address you can access on a different domain, then reply to it.
-If the email to your domain gets back to Google Apps you'll know the DNS changes worked.
+Send an email through the Google Apps webmail interface to an email address you can access on a different domain, and then reply to it.
+If the email to your domain gets back to Google Apps, you know the DNS changes worked.